Go to main content

 In a very worrying security context, HI supports victims of the conflict and defends the rights to health, education and vocational inclusion of people with disabilities.

 The programme is currently implementing both humanitarian and development activities in the regions of Sikasso, Bamako, Mopti, Timbuktu and Gao.
-These activities are wide-ranging, and include functional and physical rehabilitation, mental health and psychosocial support, education on the risks of explosive devices and assistance to the victims of armed conflict.
+Our services are wide-ranging, and include functional and physical rehabilitation, mental health and psychosocial support, explosive ordnance risk education and assistance to the victims of armed conflict.
+Our teams work closely with Malian healthcare professionals to help develop accessible, high-quality healthcare services in a country where there is a desperate shortage of professionals, particularly in the north.

 Situation of the country